 Drivers can damage vehicles with improperly secured trees

-Real or artificial?
-It’s an annual debate as many Americans decorate for the holidays.
-For those who choose a real Christmas tree, getting the tree home safely is a lot like moving furniture, appliances or other large objects.
-If not properly secured, a tree can cause vehicle damage, or even worse, it could fly off or out of the vehicle and become a danger to other drivers.
+Just like moving furniture, appliances, or other large objects, transporting a tree is no different.
+If not properly secured, a tree can cause vehicle damage such as scratched paint, torn door seals or distorted window frames.
+Even worse, it could fly off or out of the vehicle and become a danger to other drivers.

 Among those who planned to purchase a live Christmas tree, 16% have previously experienced a Christmas tree falling off or out of their vehicle during transport.

-√ Tie it down.
-Secure the tree at its bottom, center and top.
-At the bottom, use fixed vehicle tie-down points and loop around the trunk above a lower branch, to prevent any side-to-side or front-to-rear movement.
-The center and top tie downs should be installed in a similar manner.
+•Secure It – Tie down the tree at its bottom, center and top using strong rope or nylon ratchet straps.
+Avoid using the nylon offered by many tree lots.
+Use fixed vehicle tie-down points and loop the rope or strap around the tree trunk above a branch to prevent any side-to-side or front-to-rear movement.

-√ Give it the tug test.
-Before you leave the lot, give the tree several strong tugs from various directions to make sure it is secured in place and will not blow away.
+•Tug Test – Once tied down, give the tree several strong tugs from various angles to make sure it is secured in place and will not come loose.

-√ Drive slowly and easily.
-Take the back roads, if possible.
-Higher speeds create significant airflow that can damage your Christmas tree and challenge even the best tie-down methods.
+•Nice & Easy – Drive slowly and take back roads, if possible.
+Higher speeds can create significant airflow that can damage your tree or challenge even the best tie-down methods.

-For more information about car insurance, call your AAA insurance agent, speak with an agent by calling 888-671-7044, stop by your local branch, or AAA.com/Insurance.
+For more information about car insurance, stop by your local branch or visit AAA.com/Insurance.